orbs-network/ton-vote/README.md

 * Results are calculated in regards to a historic snapshot of holdings that is pre-defined in the proposal.
 This helps prevent users from manipulating the vote by purchasing/borrowing tokens for the sake of the vote only.

 * Counting of the votes occurs client-side.
 We can't tally the votes on-chain since a contract cannot read historic account state.
 By counting the votes client-side we still reach a pretty good degree of trustlessness.
-Every one can be convinced on their own machine that the result is correct.
+Everyone can be convinced on their own machine that the result is correct.

 * This "system" supports a single proposal.
 Users can vote multiple times, the most recent vote takes.